GerHobbelt/squirrel/doc/source/reference/language/functions.rst

 any valid squirrel expression.
 The expression is evaluated at runtime.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Function with variable number of paramaters
+Function with variable number of parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::
-    single: Function with variable number of paramaters
+    single: Function with variable number of parameters

 Squirrel's functions can have variable number of parameters(varargs functions).